jdupl/rust-alsb/README.md

 # rust-alsb
-Rust implementation of an Advanced Least Significant Bit Steganography process.
+Rust implementation of an Advanced Least Significant Bit steganography process.

 Currently only hides data in image files.
 Will produce PNG files.

 **Please note** this software is for educational purposes.
 It is probably not secure as better algorithms are available.

+It is highly recommended to use encrypted data as the input.

 ## Least Significant Bit Steganography
 Hide bits in the least significant bits of a lossy file.